rezaaebraahimi/lets-do-it/README.md

 This is a simple Todo list for daily tasks and habits. <br>

-You can add your tasks faily and complete them after you done and then delete completed tasks. <br>
+You can add your tasks daily and complete them after you done and then delete completed tasks. <br>

 <img align="left" width="400" src="https://user-images.githubusercontent.com/117990649/204152097-eb683d0c-9d4d-4a70-95c4-4d4b7d6c5ca8.png" />